bkryzz/modcel/README.md

 ----- Starting with version >2.5 the model has turned yet more general:

-  1) You can select an arbitrary number of cell types:
+ <b> 1) You can select an arbitrary number of cell types:</b>
-     - the first nr_cel (ITYPE=1,2,3...) are solid cells (epithelial,
-       hepato, adipo, etc,)
-     - the next fl_cel (ITYPE=nr_cel+1, +2 ...) are fluid cells: can be
-       used to define the capillary flows (blood, bile, lymph etc) Note that fl_cel can be =0, but nr_cel should be ≥1 (see below).
-     - NUMF=SUM_nr_cel+SUM_fl_cel
+     - A "input_cell" file defines the number of different cells and their phenotypes.
+The file can be created during the normal GUI-directed input for each simulation, or written/modified by hand before launching the main simulation.
+     - Cells can be 'solid' or 'fluid'.
+Fluid cells describe regions of blood, lymph or other fluids flowing in the system.
+The fluids can carry in/out nutrients, oxygen, CO2 etc.
+     - According to the initial prescription, the boundaries between solid and fluid cells can include specially-designed boundary agents.
-     - NCEL=NUMF(total solid/fluid agents) + NDIS (boundary agents)
+     - NCEL = NUMF(total solid/fluid agents) + NDIS (boundary agents)
      - After building the first Voronoi map, all cells are set to parenchyma ITYPE=1 (whatever you chose it to represent...).
 If both nr_cel and fl_cel are =0, an empty Voronoi lattice is generated, to be filled by hand by putting down agents one by one.
      - Note that fluid cells are selected after the Voronoi map of the whole tissue has been constructed.
 This can be done by hand-picking with the mouse, or by asking the code to provide a random guess of vases distribution.
-     - Usually, fl_cel=1 is venous blood, fl_cel=2 is arterial,
-       fl_cel=3 can be bile or lymph, and so on...

-<b>HOWEVER:</b> such cell definitions are just a mnemonic, not necessarily attached to a fixed real cell type.
-How a cell-agent actually behaves is fixed by the chemistry, see 2) below.
+<b>NOTE:</b> How a cell-agent actually behaves is fixed by the chemistry, see 2) below.

-<b>IN PRACTICE:</b> even if you can use a potentially illimited number of variants, try to use not more than 2-3 different cell types, and 1 or 2 fluids, otherwise the model could become very difficult to analyse and interpret.
-Make the chemistry as rich as possible, instead.
+<b>IN PRACTICE:</b> even if you can use a potentially illimited number of variants, try to use not more than 4-5 different cell types, and 1 or 2 fluids, otherwise the model could become very difficult to analyse and interpret.
+Choose to make the chemistry as rich as possible, instead.

   2) You can select an arbitrary number of metabolites, with the FIXED convention that:
      1=Insulin, 2=glucose, 3=oxygen, 4=FFA (free fatty acids).
      Then, the indices 5,6,7... can be used for any other metabolite.
      - Chemical equations for metabolite cycling (the 4 basic plus any other) can be coded in CellML language.
-The easiest way to provide them is to use OpenCOR to script the eqs and then export them to Fortran; they will be linked by MODLOG and used normally.
-(Alternatively, you can code them yourself in the corresponding subroutine.)
+The easiest way to provide them is to use <b>OpenCOR</b> to script the eqs and then export them to Fortran; they will be linked by MODLOG and used normally.
+Alternatively, you can code them yourself in the corresponding subroutine.
+(Please note that Open COR export into F90 is not foolproof, so you better check the resulting *.f file in the directory ./models/)
      - Be sure to create a 'compartment' for each of the nr_cel and fl_cel cell types, and include at least one chemical equation per compartment.
 For solid cells, you should define how metabolites are consumed, created and exchanged.
 For